Marika-0/hxtf/help.md

-## Help information and troubleshooting for development crud that happen.
+## Help information and troubleshooting for development crud that happens.
 ---

 If the following errror appears when trying to run HashLink: